LEARN

 Threat Summary:

 Not globally threatened.
-Common over much of enormous range.
+Common over much of its large range.
 High volume of international trade, particularly in Argentina, where the species may be under some threat.
-Heavily traded in Venezuela but apparently not to detrimental effect.
+Heavily traded in Venezuela but currently not to detrimental effect.
+This species is suspected to lose 21.8-27.7% of suitable habitat within its distribution over three generations (21 years) based on a model of Amazonian deforestation.
+However, given its tolerance of fragmentation, degradation and the extent of overall losses, it is suspected to decline by <25% over three generations.

 Range: